 The average hiking distance and time per day?

-One thing that people seem to underestimate when hiking in the Drakensberg is the time it takes to cover the distance needed for a particular day.
+One thing that people seem to underestimate when hiking in the Drakensberg is the time it takes to cover the required distance for a particular day.
 And that particular day is not last year Wednesday at 14:23am as that was the day of the Alien Invasion.
-Right then…back to the topic at hand… The average time it takes to hike 1km on a Drakensberg hike to Mafadi.
-We average between 1.5-2km/h. ( which includes the rest breaks) for snacks, weed and poohs) So this is where our mathematical degree we bought from Da second hand hiking shop comes in handy.
+Right then…back to the topic at hand… What is the average time it takes to hike 1km on a Drakensberg hike to Mafadi?
+We average between 1.5-2km/h. ( which includes the rest breaks) for snacks, weed and poohs) So this is where our mathematical degree we bought from da second hand hiking shop comes in handy.

 Lets’ say we average 14km distance per day.
 Divide that by 2km per hour and…Robert’s your father’s brother….7 hours hiking time per day.Savvy?
 And of course that all makes perfect sense given the crazy gradient, altitude, backpack and uneven mountain terrain.